 In The Know Shopping Tour

 Those shoes up above though?
-If you’re in the market to being benevolent, I’m a size 7.5 and I really love the navy blue ones on the lower-left corner
+If you’re in the market for being benevolent, I’m a size 7.5 and I really love the navy blue ones on the lower-left corner

 Shop at Sea Bags